deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 ![](charts/charts_9_0.png "🔼 Figure 4: Line-chart of the policy model style-bias score and the reward model hard accuracy on RM-BENCH chat.")

-> 🔼 The chart shows the correlation between a reward model's performance on RM-BENCH's chat domain (Hard Accuracy) and the style bias of its corresponding policy model in a style-controlled setting.
+> 🔼 The chart shows the positive correlation between reward model's hard accuracy on RM-BENCH chat and the policy model's style-control score.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Line-chart of the policy model style-bias score and the reward model hard accuracy on RM-BENCH chat.